owaits/ScreenMonkey.Help/reference/clipTypes/planningCenter.md

 - The Screen Monkey computer must be connected to the internet
 - Your own [Planning Center Services](https://www.planningcenter.com/services/) account
-- A [Personal Access Token](https://developer.planning.center/docs/#/introduction/authentication) application ID and secret key for your account
+- A [Personal Access Token](api.planningcenteronline.com/oauth/applications) application ID and secret key for your account
 - A set of songs in your Planning Center Services database
 - Optionally, a service plan created in your Planning Center Services account (recommended).

 ## Getting Started
-First visit the Planning Center online website, login, and create your Personal Access Token.
+First visit the [API setup page](api.planningcenteronline.com/oauth/applications) on the Planning Center online website, login, and create your Personal Access Token.
 Enter any description you choose and press 'Submit'.

 ![](../../images/planningcenter-createtoken.jpeg)